 Interdisciplinary majors may also graduate with honors recognition.
 Requirements are the same as for departmental majors, with the additional provision that magna cum laude or summa cum laude recognition must be recommended by two members of the student’s supervisory committee (including the principal supervisor), who will affirm that the student conducted an individual project in IDS 4906 (or equivalent).

-“I don’t want to limit myself.
-I want to experience science around the world.”
+“I want to experience science around the world.”

 Before applying, please review all requirements and information for students.